ceph/ceph-installer/docs/source/index.rst

   script should be executed with super user privileges on the remote node as it will perform the following actions:

+  * Ensure that Python 2 is present on the system
   * create an ``ceph-installer`` user
   * ensure that the ``ceph-installer`` user can use sudo without a password prompt